What is the difference between FSSAI and AGMARK?

 AGMARK is an agriculture certification mark that confirms the purity and quality of agriculture products in India.
 It is issued by Directorate of Marketing and Inspection, an attached office of the Department of Agriculture, Cooperation and Farmers Welfare under Agricultural Produce (Grading and Marking) Act, 1937.

 AGMARK signifies that the pesticide in a certified product is utilized within the stipulated limits.
-It functions in a similar manner to the FSSAI and emphasize on the quality of agricultural produce.
+It functions in a similar manner to the FSSAI and emphasizes on the quality of agricultural produce.

 Apart from updating the AGMARK products list, the Directorate of Marketing and Inspection is responsible for the following duties: